Cryogenic shock exfoliation for ultrahigh mobility rhombohedral graphite nanoelectronics: Materials and Methods

 While the Fermi surface is not strictly circular in this material according to Fig.~\ref{fig:3}, we have found that the isotropic approximation, which offers key numerical advantages, qualitatively models the ballistic-hydrodynamic-diffusive crossover well.
 Indeed, in the DC hydrodynamic limit, we expect corrections appear only at higher orders in the gradient expansion for a fermi surface with $\mathsf D_6$ symmetry~\cite{cook_Electron_2019}.

 Let $f(\mathbf{x},\mathbf{p})$ denote the distribution function of the electronic quasiparticles.
 We write where $\Phi$ is the linearized distribution function perturbed away from equilibrium (at very low temperature, the Fermi-Dirac distribution is approximately a step function), and $\theta$ parameterizes $\mathbf{p} = (p_F\cos\theta, p_F\sin\theta)$.
 The time-independent Boltzmann equation in a uniform out-of-plane magnetic field reads where $r_{\mathrm{c}}$ is the cyclotron radius.
 In the two-rate relaxation-time approximation, the linearized collision integral $\mathsf{W}[\Phi]$ acts as follows: decomposing the linear $\mathsf{W}$ acts on each harmonic as $\mathsf{W}[\cos(m\theta)] = \ell_m^{-1} \cos(m\theta)$ (similar for sines), where $\ell_{\mathrm{mr}}$ represents the mean free path for momentum-relaxing off of (short-range) impurities, while $\ell_{\mathrm{ee}}$ represents the momentum-conserving electron-electron length.
 This model is known to be a simplification of realistic scattering rates in two dimensions \cite{ledwith_hierarchy_2019} but the two fit parameters $\ell_{\mathrm{mr}}$ and $\ell_{\mathrm{ee}}$ will suffice to explain the experimental data.
-To solve numerically, we truncate the Fourier series at $m = M$.
+To solve numerically, we truncate the Fourier series at $m = M$ and employ discontinuous Galerkin spectral element methods, which are implemented in the Julia programming language through the library \texttt{Trixi.jl}~\cite{schlottke-lakemper_purely_2021, ranocha_Adaptive_2022}.

 For boundary conditions, we model mixed diffuse / specular reflection from the device walls.
 In the quasiparticle picture, with probability $p$, particles incident on the wall are re-emitted at a random angle back into the domain.
 With probability $1-p$, the particles reflect specular about the wall's normal.
 We empirically choose $p=0.5$ in agreement with the measured decay as a function of $B_T$ of the magnetic focusing peak strength in the ballistic limit.
-Details of how the mixed boundary condition is implemented in the Boltzmann equation picture may be found in Refs.~\cite{farrell_jackhfarrell_2026}.
+Details of how the mixed boundary condition is implemented in the Boltzmann equation picture may be found in Ref.~\cite{farrell_Characterizing_2026}.

 To constrain the electron-electron and momentum scattering length, we refer to our mean-free path measurements as well as previous literature. $\ell_{\mathrm{mr}}$ falls into the range of 2-200$\mu$m from the TMF measurements. $\ell_{\mathrm{ee}}$ has been recently found to reach its lower bound at the Fermi-wavelength with $\sim$50~nm in bilayer graphene\cite{zhang_Imaging_2026}.
 For the spatial simulations we use this value.
 Notably, hydrodynamic effects in 13-layer graphene appear at a factor of ten higher density as in the bilayer case, hence the Fermi-wavelength is smaller and $\ell_{\mathrm{ee}}$ might be further reduced.